nisanray/DataNest/README.md

 - **Add Records:** Fill out dynamic form, validated by your fields
 - **Edit/Delete:** Manage sections, fields, and records with ease
 - **Sync:** Data is saved locally and synced to Firestore automatically
+- **Debug:** Use the debug console to trace all actions and sync events via debugPrint logs.

 ---